MicrosoftDocs/Viva/Viva/learning/advanced-search.md

 You can combine field attributes and values using operators.
 Viva Learning supports the **OR** and **AND** operator.
 Operators are identified only if written in capital letters

-- The **OR** operator broadens searches through an either/or relation across fields or items.
+- The **OR** operator broadens searches through an either/or relation across attributes or values.
-- The **AND** operator narrows to include only the attributes that are common across all fields and items.
+- The **AND** operator narrows to include only the attributes that are common across all attributes or values.

 >[!NOTE]
 > The **NOT** operator is currently not supported.
 We are working on this capability for future releases.

-### Creating Queries
+## Creating Queries

->[!NOTE]
->Some attributes require exact match of all characters, upper-case, lower-case for the query to work correctly.

-These attributes are:
+When creating queries, some attributes require precise values while others support approximate values.

+>[!IMPORTANT]
+>

+The following attributes requires you to input precise values matching all characters, letter case, and spaces with the content in Viva Learning.

 - Author
 - Type
+- Language
 - Id
 - LOId
 - Provider
-- ProviderID
+- ProviderId
 - Premium
 - Source

 Some fields support approximate matching of queries.
 The [exact match](#find-an-exact-match) feature mentioned above can be used with these fields using double quotes.
 Using quotes in these fields will result in exact match in that field:

+- Title
 - Description
+- Skills
 - Keywords
-- Skills
-- Title

 ### Single attribute queries